Global Point of Care

 All about RSV

 Respiratory syncytial virus (RSV) is a common respiratory virus.
 Most of the time, it causes mild, cold-like symptoms that can be easily confused with other respiratory illnesses.
 But there are cases that can be serious and lead to more severe illnesses.
-Confirming RSV with a rapid molecular test may provide you with confidence in knowing your symptoms are caused by a virus that will usually run its course without treatment.
+Your clinician can confirm RSV with a rapid molecular RSV test so you can have confidence in knowing your symptoms are caused by a virus that will usually run its course without treatment.

 • Mild, cold-like symptoms in the nose, throat, and sinuses